 The difference between Shallow and Deep copy

-A shallow copy is one which makes a new object stores the reference of another object.
+A shallow copy is one that makes a new object store the reference of another object.
 While, in deep copy, a new object stores the copy of all references of another object making it another list separate from the original one.

 Thus, when you make a change to the deep copy of a list, the old list doesn’t get affected and vice-versa.
 But shallow copying causes changes in both the new as well as in the old list.

 This copy method is applicable in compound objects such as a list containing another list.

 The diagram shown below represents the difference between the shallow copy and the deep copy.

 How to perform a shallow and deep copy?

 When creating a shallow copy, use the assignment operator(=) to create them.